SpongePowered/SpongeDocs/source/plugin/items/usage.rst

 Checking an Item's Type
 ~~~~~~~~~~~~~~~~~~~~~~~

 Checking the type of the item is very simple.
-You just need to call the :javadoc:`ItemStack#getItem()` method.
+You just need to call the :javadoc:`ItemStack#getType()` method.

 .. code-block:: java